tainora/netstrata/STRATEGIC_TECHNOLOGY_ADVISORY_PROPOSAL.md

 ## X. Personal Note: Integrity & Long-Term Alignment

 I want to be transparent about the unique context of this proposal.
-Ted Middleton is my mother's partner of 15+ years, making this both a business opportunity and a personal commitment to helping protect the company he founded in 1996.
+Ted Middleton is my mother's partner of 15+ years, making this both a career opportunity and a personal commitment to helping protect the company he founded in 1996.

 **My Commitments:**